-You can also see why there is far less room for error on the pocket pinching shots.
+You can also see why there is far less room for error on the pocket pinching shots (Yellow and Blue).
 A fraction off and you hit the jaw of the pocket and fail to make the pot.

-A beginner will always pot the easiest ball available and worry about the next shot when they arrive there.
+A beginner will often pot the easiest ball available and worry about the next shot when they arrive there.
 The Professional will plan each positional shot in advance.
 This is the reason that sometimes you need you make a shot slightly more difficult.
-This is something I refer to as “Bigger Picture Thinking”.
+I refer to this as “Bigger Picture Thinking”.
 When deploying “Bigger Picture Thinking” and figuring out your pool patterns there is one angle that is the most important to consider.